 Master of Library and Information Science, San José State University

-Jeremy DeGracia has over twelve years of experience in litigation and economic consulting.
-His areas of expertise include company and industry analysis, intellectual property, antitrust economics, damages theory, securities fraud, class action lawsuits and business failure.
-Mr. DeGracia has conducted extensive research in a variety of industries, including computer hardware and software, automobiles, apparel, pharmaceuticals, consumer electronics, professional sports and motion pictures.
+Jeremy DeGracia has over two decades of experience conducting research and analysis in a litigation and economic consulting environment.
+His areas of expertise include company and industry analysis, intellectual property, antitrust economics, damages theory, and business failure.
+Mr. DeGracia has conducted research in a variety of industries, including computer hardware and software, automobiles, apparel, pharmaceuticals, consumer electronics, professional sports, and motion pictures.

-Mr. DeGracia assists counsel and witnesses with expert report, deposition and trial preparation.
-He has extensive knowledge of online resources such as LexisNexis, Westlaw, Thomson ONE, Dialog, Derwent, Factiva, LIVEDGAR and others.
-He is proficient in creating damages models, event studies, economic impact analyses and reasonable royalty calculations.
+Mr. DeGracia assists counsel and witnesses with expert report, deposition, and trial preparation.
+He has comprehensive knowledge of online resources such as LexisNexis, Westlaw, Thomson ONE, and others.
+He is proficient in creating damages models, event studies, economic impact analyses, and reasonable royalty calculations.
 He also manages the library at Micronomics and participates in ongoing firm development initiatives.
-He is skilled with computer software and languages such as SAS, XML, PHP, MySQL and HTML.
+He is skilled with computer software and languages such as XML, PHP, MySQL, and HTML.

 Christopher R. Harris